go-baa/render/README.md

 - temaplte collector, let you can include an other template in template.
 - template cache, cache template file in memory, detect file change and rebuild cache.
-- themes, default is disabled, pass options to open, and use .Theme() change themes.
 - custom, template dir, extensions and functions.